cmoyamoradas/my-petclinic/README.md

 - Package --> First, it creates the executable .jar file using the Maven package spring-boot:repackage goals, skipping tests.
 Second, it builds the Docker image
 - Deploy --> Uses the Docker pipeline plugin to push the image to a protected (credentials should be used) Artifactory Docker registry

+NOTE: There is no stage cloning the source code repository as this pipeline has been conceived to be used from a Multibranch pipeline project.

+4 environments variables are providing the specific context to the pipeline:
+- DOCKER_REGISTRY = The URI of the Docker registry we want to deploy the docker image in *(trickynickel.jfrog.io)*
+- DOCKER_REPOSITORY = The name of the concrete repository in the registry *(default-docker-virtual)*
+- DOCKER_REPOSITORY_CREDENTIALS = The id of the Credentials object that we would need to authenticate agains the repository *(deployer-artifactory)*
+- IMAGE_NAME = The name we want to give to the image *(petclinic)*
+- IMAGE_VERSION = The concrete version of the image *(latest)*

 ## How to run the application with a Docker container

-Since the Docker image is created, tagged and pushed to a protected Artifactory Docker registry, before pulling the image, we need to login into the repository
+Since the Docker image is created, tagged and pushed to a protected Docker registry, before pulling the image, we need to login into the repository

 ```
 $ docker login https://trickynickel.jfrog.io